pedrohesch/Social-Network-Analysis/README.md

 1- Twitter_Analysis_en.R = The R code for the task.

 2- Twitter_Analysis_en_Report.pdf = A complete report with the code run, comments and results.

+3- Twitter_Analysis_en.Rmd = The R Mardown file to create the pdf report.